We know you appreciate your customers – they’re the lifeblood of your business, after all. But do your customers know that?

-Even small businesses can struggle with this and a customer appreciation strategy can make all the difference!
+Even small businesses can struggle with this and a good appreciation strategy can make all the difference!

 There are many great ways to thank your customers and make them feel appreciated.
-Common practices include sending thank you messages, gifts, discount codes/coupons, branded swag or offering other free tokens of appreciation.
+Common customer appreciation ideas or practices include sending thank you messages, gifts, discount codes/coupons, branded swag or offering other free tokens of appreciation.

-Practicing customer appreciation, in an intentional and structured way, allows you to bridge the gap and form a more meaningful connection with your customers.
+Practicing customer or client appreciation, in an intentional and structured way, allows you to bridge the gap and form a more meaningful connection with your customers.

-Check out this short video by Derek Van Schaik Biz on YouTube for a quick snapshot of four useful thinks to know about customer appreciation:
+Check out this short video by Derek Van Schaik Biz on YouTube for a quick snapshot of four useful thinks to know about showing customers your appreciation:

 In the digital age, the competition is fierce.
 No matter what you do or how well you do it, every customer has a plethora of options to meet their needs.